Lastest update: October 6, 2020

 Could classes be cancelled?
-Please refer to the message at the top of the page for most up-to-dat information about campus closures.
+Please check the message at top of the page for most up-to-date information on campus closures.

 When should a student self-quarantine?
 Students should follow the advice of their provincial health authorities, or their doctor, for determining whether to self-quarantine.